 You always have a choice.
 There is no need to let yourself be manipulated into any decision.
 Thank them for expressing their opinions but tell them firmly that it doesn’t resonate with you.

 The key step to build self-confidence is to take your attention from others.
-Practice returning your attention on your dreams, the way you want to feel, and learn to find your balance when you start to doubt yourself.
+Practice returning your attention to your dreams, the way you want to feel, and learn to find your balance when you start to doubt yourself.

 Because when you believe in yourself and your goals, then you inspire others to do the same.

-If you need more guidance, you can download a FREE printable 4-step guide to help you Build Your Self-Confidence and Self-Worth.
+You can download a FREE printable 4-step guide to help you Build Your Self-Confidence and Self-Worth.